epiforecasts/covid.german.forecasts/paper/paper.md

 ### Data sources

-Data on test positive cases and deaths linked to Covid-19 were provided by the organisers of the German and Polish Forecast Hub [CITATION].
-For the first half of the evaluation period (XX to XX) data came from the [ECDC](https://www.ecdc.europa.eu/en/covid-19/data).
-When the ECDC stopped providing daily data updates, the data source was switched to numbers provided by the Robert Koch Institute (RKI) [CITATION] for German data and XX for Polish data.
-The data is subject to reporting artifacts (such as a retrospective case reporting in Poland on the 24th November [CITATION]), and changes in reporting and testing regimes.
+Data on test positive cases and deaths linked to Covid-19 were provided by the organisers of the German and Polish forecast hub (P/L hub) (cite German/Poland hub).
+For the first half of the evaluation period (XX to XX) these data were sourced from the European Centre for Disease Control(ECDC) (cite ECDC data) with data then being sourced frok the Robert Koch Institute (RKI) for the remainder of the submission period.
+These data are subject to reporting artefacts (such as a retrospective case reporting in Poland on the 24th November (cite artefacts)), changes in reporting over time and variation in testing regimes.

+Linelist data used to inform the delay from symptom onset to test postive case report or death in the model based forecasts was sourced from (cite public linelist) with data available up to June (check exact date).
+Population data at the national and state level in Germany and Poland used in the model based forecasts was sourced from (source for population data).

 ### Forecasts